About Scrabster Harbour

 The property and estate strategy will be delivered through the following work streams and through partnership working with interested parties and public agencies:

-1. Port Infrastructure – the maintenance and improvement of port infrastructure will be progressed with the replacement of the Ice Plant and redevelopment of the Ola Quay being the short term priorities.
+1. Port Infrastructure – the maintenance and improvement of port infrastructure will be progressed with the refurbishment of the Ola Quay being the short term priority.

-5. Reconfiguration – The existing layout will be examined to ensure space is best configured.
+4. Reconfiguration – The existing harbour estate layout will be examined to ensure space is best configured.

 All property related requests and applications will be assessed with reference to the above policy.